juanii/OnePIF/README.md

 ### (Un)tested and (un)supported file formats and platforms

-* The plugin was tested using files created in 1Password 3 and 6 for macOS and 1Password 4 for Windows and exported by 1Password 6 and 7 for macOS as well as 1Password 4 for Windows.
-All item types (from the above list in previous section) and template fields were tested.
-Nevertheless the number of combinations for creating, updating, migrating and exporting items in different versions of 1Password creates a whole universe of possibilities, so you might still find errors while importing a file.
+* The plugin was tested using files created in, and exported from, 1Password 3, 6 and 7 for macOS and 1Password 4 for Windows.
+Nevertheless the number of combinations for creating, updating, migrating and exporting vaults in different versions of 1Password derives in a whole universe of possibilities, so you might still find errors while importing a file.
   - Very limited testing was performed with 1Password for Families/Teams/Businesses vaults.<sup id="a3">[3](#f3)</sup>
+* All item types (from the above list in previous section) and template fields were tested.
 * The plugin was tested with KeePass 2.40+ running on Windows and KeePass 2.38 running on Ubuntu.

 ### What's next

-I expect to keep fixing bugs, adding some features and broadening support for more variants of 1pif files.
+I expect to keep fixing bugs and adding some features.
 Here are some of the plans, in no particular order:

 * General error handling.
 * Log/summary of import errors.
-* Support for older 1pif formats (without sections).

 ## Download and installation